In Defense of Culturalism

 With all of this said, I do believe an argument can be made for a kind of cultural exceptionalism, such that some of the major cultural themes, several of which I’ve already adduced, can be said to stand above others from a moral standpoint and in terms of their overall social utility.
 I would submit that the culture, broadly defined and arising from the western tradition, and specifically informed by the Anglo-American experience, is exceptional from this vantage point, and particularly when measured against other cultures with opposing traditions.

 To sum up, I believe multiculturalism not only is not an intrinsic good, but that it lacks moral justification.
-What is more, I believe the western culture, broadly defined, is superior in its major traditions and attributes, and therefore, exceptional when it is measured against all other cultures.
-Furthermore, I believe these customs can be justified on objective grounds, and that any number of contrary practices can be shown to be wrong.
-I also believe, broadly speaking, that the western traditions to which I’ve referred ought to become the dominant strains of culture, worldwide.
-And as I've suggested, it would be preposterous to suggest other cultures are bereft of value; however, these things are often of secondary importance when compared to traditions that place value on the worth of the individual, rule by the consent of the governed, science and reason, and the values of political liberalism and the Enlightenment.
-I am therefore quite happy to be a culturalist.
+What is more, I believe the western culture, broadly defined, is superior in its major political and moral values, and therefore, exceptional when it is measured against all other cultures past and present.
+I believe many western customs can be justified on objective grounds, and that any number of contrary practices can be shown to be wrong.
+I also believe, broadly speaking, that some of the western traditions to which I’ve referred ought to become the dominant strains of culture, worldwide.
+That is not to say that westerners always have behaved well, I hasten to add, for they've been an awful lot when it comes to murderous and exploitive practices, and cannot be said to be good examples of all they espouse.
+On the contrary, the west has done much damage to the world in terms of war, environmental issues, imperialism, and colonialism of the worst kind, and all manner of inhumanity towards our fellow man.
+And as I've stated, it would be preposterous to suggest other cultures are bereft of value; however, these things are often of secondary importance when compared to traditions that place value on the worth of the individual, rule by the consent of the governed, science and reason, and the values of political liberalism and the Enlightenment.
+Would only that people in the west and elsewhere assign a high value to these things.
+In any event, I am quite content to be a culturalist.